Ep.008 Athlete Story Podcast

-In this episode Adventure athlete, Matthew Harlow Wetschler shares his incredible story of how he has managed to thrive in a life with new circumstances – to say the least!!! – through knowing his core values, his strengths and what makes him tick.
+In this episode Adventure athlete, Matthew Harlow Wetschler shares his incredible story and how he has managed to find himself and thrive in a life where most of what he cherished was taken away in an instant.
+How what saved him was: Knowing his core values and his athletic mindset.

-We start with a flashback to his life with sports before the deadly injury.
+We start with a flashback to his life with sports before his deadly accident.
 He says his athletic mindset was the foundation that made him find himself “surprisingly well equipped to meet the most intense challenge of my life which is having my entire body taken from me, and my life briefly taken from me.
 I was able to really meet the challenge head on.”

 You will hear Matt’s experience and tips on….

 → the benefits of the athletic mindset that go beyond sports

 → the shadow side to the athletic mentality

 → why it’s better to have a vision than a goal

 → how art has been Matt’s way of expressing himself